 The 2015 Toyota 4Runner employs a 4.0-liter V6 engine that produces 270 horsepower and 278 pound-feet of torque.
 The transmission is a 5-speed automatic.
 The SR5 and Limited models are available with either rear-wheel drive or four-wheel drive, while the Trail and TRD Pro are 4WD-only.

 Four-wheel-drive SR5 models have a part-time 4WD system with low-range gearing, while the Limited uses a full-time 4WD system with low-range gearing and a locking center differential.
 The Trail and TRD Pro models come standard with the part-time 4WD system and also include a locking rear differential, crawl control (for use in low range) and selectable terrain modes.
-Properly equipped, the 4Runner is rated to haul up to 4,700 pounds.
+Properly equipped, the 4Runner SR5 RWD or 4WD and the Limited RWD model are rated to haul up to 5,000 pounds; the Trail and TRD Pro models haul up to 4,900 pounds and the 4WD Limited model tows up to 4,700 pounds.

 In SUVS testing, a 4WD 4Runner Trail went from zero to 60 miles per hour in 7.8 seconds, which is about average among competing SUVs.